altnsksema/altnsksema/README.md

 - 👋 Hi, I’m Sema.
 I'm software engineering student.
- I'm always thrilled to learn new information!
+ I'm always thrilled to learn new technologies and knowledges!
 - 🌱 I’m currently learning Flutter and coding an app!
 - 📫 How to reach me
 - Linkedin: https://www.linkedin.com/in/altnsksema